shendurelab/MMCA/README.md

 The majority of these scripts were developed with `R/v4.0` on Linux or macOS operating systems.
 The dependencies of each script can be found at the beginning of each script.
 All dependencies can be dowloaded from `CRAN` or `BiocManager`.

 # Demo
 For those wanting to try it out for your own datasets, the best place to start is our demo scripts.
 For the lochNESS analysis, check out `demo_lochness.R`.
 The script takes a processed seurat object, and creates a dataframe with UMAP coordinates and lochNESS that can be used for plotting.
+In the demo, the dataset is seurat object containing Gli2 KO cells and wildtype cells in the Haematopoiesis trajectory.